Good design lies in the fit between people and space.

 For design to be relevant, to have impact and to be useful the issues and concerns that affect us in our every day life need to be explored beyond the elite confines of academia.
 At its very heart, design must be about people and what matters to them.

 First of all it must be about listening to what people have to say: what they think – and why.
-Everyone’s experience is unique, and is of a place, and a time.
+Everyone’s experience is unique, and is of a specific place and time.

-Domestic space may not have the glamour and caché of big budget commercial projects but it is a hugely significant focus of our lives.
-Issues that go beyond style and aesthetics – such as ageing, health, mobility issues, empty-nest syndrome and bereavement – have a massive impact on us.
-And, as our attitudes change through different lifestages what we value most in our homes and how they look and how they work, changes too.
+Issues that go beyond style and aesthetics such as – ageing, health, mobility issues, empty-nest syndrome and bereavement – have a massive impact on how we live.
+And, as our attitudes change through different lifestages, what we value most in our homes, and how they look and how they work, changes too.

 This social design research project has been developed from my own sense of curiosity based on a desire to know more.
 It is not supported by an academic grant or institution.